telerik/maui-docs/controls/datagrid/grouping/grouping-ui.md

 </telerik:RadDataGrid>
 ```

 The second way is to disable grouping on a `DataGridColumn` level.
-By using the `CanUserGroup` property and setting it to `False` the grouping for the specific column is disabled.
+By using the `CanUserGroup` property and setting it to `False`, the grouping for the specific column is disabled.

 The following example demonstrates how to disable the grouping for a specific column: